PacktPublishing/Hands-On-Reactive-Programming-in-Spring-5/README.md

 If you feel this book is for you, get your [copy](https://www.amazon.in/Hands-Reactive-Programming-Spring-cloud-ready-ebook/dp/B076QCBXZ2) today!

+## Authors

+#### Oleh Dokuka

+Oleh Dokuka is an experienced software engineer, Pivotal Champion, and one of the top contributors to Project Reactor and Spring Framework.
+He knows the internals of both frameworks very well and advocates reactive programming with Project Reactor on a daily basis.
+Along with that, the author applies Spring Framework and Project Reactor in software development, so he knows how to build reactive systems using these technologies.

+#### Igor Lozynskyi

+Igor Lozynskyi is a senior Java developer who primarily focuses on developing reliable, scalable, and blazingly fast systems.
+He has over seven years of experience with the Java platform.
+He is passionate about interesting and dynamic projects both in life and in software development.

 ## General requirements

 All code samples should run on any operating system where the appropriate Java runs.